RouTEE-SGX/rouTEE/README.md

 ### Generating Commands

 We provide a script to generate commands for different purposes.
-Use the following command:
+Run the following command in the `client/` directory:

 ```bash
 $ python3 generate_script.py
 ```

 You will be prompted to choose the type of script to generate.
-The output will be saved in the `scripts/` directory:
+The output will be saved in the `client/scripts/` directory:

 - `addressList`: a list of Bitcoin addresses
 - `script*`: plain commands